-If your adjusted gross income (AGI) is $73,000 or less, you can click “Choose an IRS Free File Offer” and browse all available free tax filing offers.
+If your adjusted gross income (AGI) is $73,000 or less, you can click “Use Free Guided Tax Preparation” and browse all available free tax filing offers.
 You can also use the tool on the site to answer a few questions about your tax return and get matched with the best free filing software for you.
 You’ll definitely be able to file your federal taxes for free, but know that only some of the offers on the IRS website include free state filing.

 H&R Block Free

 H&R Block offers a free online tax filing service that includes free state tax prep, Earned Income Credit (EITC) and deductions for student tuition, payments and loan interest.
 That makes it a great option for low-to-moderate-income filers as well as students.
 In addition to filling online, you can download the app for an even easier experience.
 This way, you can take pictures of your W-2 instead of entering the information box by box.